Colton Sissons: Nashville Predators

 In the first year of his newest contract, Sissons dropped in production and tallied nine goals and six assists for 15 points through 57 games.
 On December 28, 2019, Sissons was placed on Injured Reserve to recover from a lower-body injury.
 On January 21, 2020, Sissons was re-assigned to the Milwaukee Admirals on a conditioning stint while recovering from his lower-body injury.
 When the season was paused due to the COVID-19 pandemic, Sissons had tallied nine goals and six assists for 15 points through 57 games.
 This marked the third consecutive season in which he reached at least the 15-point mark.
 He also placed fourth on the team in faceoff wins by winning 51.3 percent.
 Once the season resumed, Sissons and the Predators faced the Arizona Coyotes in the Stanley Cup Qualifiers.
 While staying in the Edmonton Bubble, Sissons worked with Predators reporter Adam Vingan to write a diary entry for The Athletic depicting his experiences.

-As a result of the delayed start of the 2020 Stanley Cup playoffs, the 2020–21 season began in January.
+As a result of the delayed start of the 2020 Stanley Cup playoffs, the 2020–21 season began in January 2021.
 The Predators began the season strong and won six consecutive games before losing to the Dallas Stars.
 In the losing game, Sissons scored the Predators lone goal in the eventual 4–1 loss.
 A few games later, Sissons tallied his 100th career NHL point with an assist on Nick Cousins's goal to beat the Detroit Red Wings 7–1.
 At the end of the month, Sissons was tied with Rocco Grimaldi for fourth in scoring on the Predators with seven, behind Mikael Granlund, Viktor Arvidsson, and Roman Josi.
 He suffered a lower body injury in early May and missed one game before returning to the ice for a loss to the Columbus Blue Jackets.
 In his return, Sissons recorded three shots on net through 15:28 minutes of ice time.
-As the Predators qualified for the 2021 Stanley Cup playoffs against the Carolina Hurricanes, he was one of ten players on their roster who had also helped them reach the Stanley Cup Final in 2017.
+As the Predators qualified for the 2021 Stanley Cup playoffs against the Carolina Hurricanes, he was one of ten players on their roster who had also helped them reach the Stanley Cup Finals in 2017.
 He collected two points through six games as the Predators lost to the Hurricanes.
-Following their elimination, the Predators released their player protection list ahead of the 2021 NHL Expansion Draft which did not include Sissons.
+Following their elimination, the Predators released their player protection list ahead of the 2021 NHL expansion draft which did not include Sissons.

 Sissons returned to the Predators for the 2021–22 season as part of the Predators physical unit with some combination of Sissons, Tanner Jeannot, Yakov Trenin, and Mathieu Olivier.
 On December 4, 2021, during a 4–3 win over the Montreal Canadiens, Sissons played in his 400th career NHL game.